julienjta/Data-Science-Portfolio/Project 9/Design/Clarification_Note.md

+# Clarification Note

-The objective of our project is to realize an exchange platform at the UTC.
+### The objective of our project is to realize an exchange platform at the UTC.
 - The project will integrate goods and services.
 - The project will integrate actions of donations, exchanges or sales as well as a management of an internal currency without going into the details of a currency.
 - Users will be able to post offers or requests.